 Stuart DeCew is the Executive Director at the Yale Center for Business and the Environment.
-In this role, Stuart is responsible for overseeing the management, administration, strategy and development of the School of Management and the School of Forestry & Environmental Studies research, education and outreach programs in business and the environment.
+In this role, Stuart is responsible for overseeing the management, administration, strategy, and development of the School of Management and the School of the Environment's research, education, and outreach programs in business and the environment.

-Stuart graduated from the joint degree program at the Yale School of Management and the Yale School of Forestry and Environmental Studies in 2011 with a focus in corporate environmental management, energy efficiency and environmental marketing.
+Stuart graduated from the joint degree program at the Yale School of Management and the Yale School of the Environment in 2011 with a focus on corporate environmental management, energy efficiency, and environmental marketing.
 During his time in the joint degree program, Stuart uncovered energy efficiency investment opportunities at RBS Citizens Financial Group as an EDF Climate Corps Fellow (2010) and developed a comprehensive environmental communications and marketing plan for United Technologies Fire and Security (2009).

 Stuart holds a BA from the Colorado College in History.